opensafely-core/job-runner/DEVELOPERS.md

     just test-fast

-The big integration test will sit there inscrutably for 30s-1min.
+The big integration test takes several seconds to run.
 If you want to know what it's up to you can get pytest to show the log output with:

     just test-verbose